-[•] The authors thank Giovanni Anania, Paola Cardamone, Valentina Raimondi, Luca Salvatici for their suggestions and comments on an earlier version of the paper.
+• The authors thank Giovanni Anania, Paola Cardamone, Valentina Raimondi, Luca Salvatici for their suggestions and comments on an earlier version of the paper.
 Financial support received from the Italian Ministry of Education, University and Research (Scientific Research Program of National Relevance 2007 on "European Union policies, economic and trade integration processes and WTO negotiations") is gratefully acknowledged.

-in favour of DC exports, through which the EU provides incentives to traders to import products from preferred DCs and, thus, help them to compete in international markets.
+This paper also circulates as Working Paper # 2009-18 of the above mentioned research project in favour of DC exports, through which the EU provides incentives to traders to import products from preferred DCs and, thus, help them to compete in international markets.